WITH FUSEBOX OS, YOU CAN

 in flexibility operations

-Energy operations get costly when expansion equals rework: new TSOs, new products, new OEMs, new compliance requirements, each adding engineering load and operational complexity.
+Scaling energy flexibility becomes expensive when expansion means, new TSOs, new products, new OEMs, new compliance requirements, each adding engineering load and operational complexity.

 Dev / change burdenPermanent high (markets/OEMs change = your backlog)Medium (roadmap + paid CRs; vendor cadence)Low–medium (config + API extensions, less core maintenance)